awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-strategies.md

 Place tasks randomly\.

 `spread`
 Place tasks evenly based on the specified value\.
 Accepted values are attribute key\-value pairs, `instanceId`, or `host`\.
 Service tasks are spread based on the tasks from that service\.
+Standalone tasks are spread based on the tasks from the same task group\.

 ## Example Strategies<a name="strategy-examples"></a>